caleb531/intervarsity-plugin/README.md

 [iv-email-link email="me@example.com"]Email me[/iv-email-link]
 ```

-### Cyclone Slider 2 Integration
+### Cyclone Slider Integration

-The plugin also integrates with the [Cyclone Slider
+The plugin also integrates with the [Cyclone
-2](https://wordpress.org/plugins/cyclone-slider-2/) plugin by allowing you to
+Slider](https://wordpress.org/plugins/cyclone-slider/) plugin by allowing you to
 assign sliders to particular pages on your site.
 A new box titled **Featured
 Slider** is added to the **Edit** screen for an individual page.